EU eases sanctions on Myanmar leaders after reforms

 EU foreign policy chief Catherine Ashton said "quite extraordinary changes" had taken place in Myanmar in the last weeks and months and British Foreign Secretary William Hague said it was important to recognise the progress made.

+Ashton said she aimed to visit the country soon -- probably after the April ballot.

+"Colleagues who have already been there have experienced a real sense of transition in that country," she said.
+"We are working closely with Aung San Suu Kyi and I will visit Burma in coordination with her -- we've done this entirely with her."

-Ashton said she would visit Myanmar in April after elections, coordinating the visit with Aung San Suu Kyi, with the aim of offering "full support in what we hope will be a very successful transition".
+She said the aim of the visit would be to offer "full support in what we hope will be a very successful transition".

-Suu Kyi, a former political prisoner freed in 2010, has reversed her stance on boycotting the army-dominated political system following the reforms and will stand in the April polls.

-The reforms in Myanmar have followed a 2010 election that saw a new government take over from a military junta last March.
-They have included loosening media restrictions and other repressive laws, peace talks with ethnic insurgents and the freeing of hundreds of political prisoners.
+The reforms in Myanmar have followed a March election that saw a new government take over from a military junta and have included loosening media restrictions and other repressive laws, peace talks with ethnic insurgents and the freeing of hundreds of political prisoners.

 Ashton sent her top foreign policy adviser to Myanmar last year, and the EU, in a move to encourage reform, slightly eased sanctions last April by suspending travel bans and asset freezes on 24 civilian government officials.